SethCodesABitForSchool/Birds-Canada/README.md

 - The final dataset is in a standardized format to ensure that the dataset follows a standard format that is meaningful.
 - Towards the end i did a regression analysis to see what variables are relevant or are the major factors that influence the population increase or decrease.

+1. MetaData:

+- Temperature: This variable represents the simulated temperature data for each year.
+- HabitatLoss: This variable represents the simulated level of habitat loss for each year.
+- FoodAvailability: This variable represents the simulated level of food availability for each year.
+- Population: This variable represents the simulated bird population for each year.
+- NumberOfChicks: This variable represents the simulated number of chicks for each year.

 ~ Seth

 # Set seed - 3 variables - Create a data frame